Frequently Asked Questions: This page contains answers to common questions of

 subject, doing experiments with multiple materials, immersing him/her in the

 Volunteers: Volunteers are appreciated!
-Parents can help with assembling and distributing homework packets, copying, field-trip driving, gardening, materials preparation, partying, Tuesday Math Support, Wednesday Writing time, Thursday Math Centers, etc. There are certain things a volunteer can even work on at home!
-Remember that confidentiality is required when one is a volunteer in the classroom.
+Parents can help with assembling and distributing homework packets, copying, field-trip driving, gardening, materials preparation, partying, Tuesday Math Support and Science, Wednesday Writing time, Thursday Math Centers, etc. There are certain things a volunteer can even work on at home!
+Remember that student confidentiality is required when one is a volunteer in the classroom.
+This year we are trying Sign-Up Genius as for sign-ups.

 Website: I renewed my website with TeacherWeb.com, where I post homework and